-The site of Kerkouane, the remains of a small city which was burned and deserted in the 3rd century B.C., then remained abandoned for twenty-five centuries, presents intact evidence relating to the civilisation of the Carthaginians, their architecture and their way of life.
+The site of Kerkouane, the remains of a small town which was burned and deserted in the 3rd century B.C., then remained abandoned for twenty-two centuries, presents intact evidence relating to the civilisation of the Carthaginians, their architecture and their way of life.
 It was declared a UNESCO World Heritage Site.

 Probably occupied by the Punics from the 6th century B.C. onwards, the site of Kerkouane presents an intact depiction of a small city from the 3rd century B.C.
 It demonstrates sophisticated urban planning with walls, temples, shops and workshops as well as a nearby necropolis.